buildingsareheavy/buildingsareheavy.com/writing/floating-labels.md

 When you don't have a `required` attribute you cannot validate the input, so you can't test against `:valid`.
 The only (CSS-only) solution I've found would be to test against `:placeholder-shown`.
 I guess you can use other attributes in the [Constraint Validation API](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/HTML5/Constraint_validation) and/or JavaScript, but that's a whole other thing.
 I couldn't find anything that says it's bad to have am empty placeholder, but I am going to assume it is.

-By using `:placeholder-shown` and `:not(:placeholder-shown)` we can effective do the same thing as `:valid` and `:invalid` for text input.
+By using `:placeholder-shown` and `:not(:placeholder-shown)` we can effectively do the same thing as `:valid` and `:invalid` for text input.

 ### Using `box-shadow` in place of `border`

 I was actually watching a [tutorial](https://www.youtube.com/watch?v=TZRSXNc0T1k) this morning that talked about how `box-shadow` is not part of the box model and therefore does not add to the dimensions of an element the way padding, margin, or border would.
 So, to add a `border-bottom: 1px solid black` without actually adding 1px to the dimensions, you could write something like `box-shadow: 0px 1px 0px black`.
-I'm usually not into hacks like this, but it seemed much easier than trying to offset it with negative margins or using transform in a transition, and I'm really not sure what negative effects it has on acessibilty tbh.
+I'm usually not into hacks like this, but it seemed much easier than trying to offset it with negative margins or using transform in a transition, and I'm really not sure what negative effects it has on accessibility tbh.

 ### Using `user-select: none;`